Measures

 Source code in SRToolkit/utils/measures.py

-Creates a behavior matrix from an expression with fee parameters.
+Creates a behavior matrix from an expression with free parameters.
+The shape of the matrix is (X.shape[0], num_consts_sampled).

 Parameters: